LeoPepperoni/ASL_ReaderV2/README.md

 ```
 python3 AWS.py
 ```
-- Running this file will launch an instance of the model locally that offers an endpoint that can be sent a video, and returns predictions upon recieveing sufficent data
+- Running this file will launch an instance of the model locally that offers an endpoint (/upload_video) that can be sent a video, and returns predictions upon recieveing sufficent data.
+- In order for this endpoint to work, the model must already be trained on at least one word (but you will obviously want more depending on your prediction needs)

 # Train classifier